Organize your stay Dominican Republic

 Delinquency.
 It's a well-known fact that tourist areas attract sharks - in this case, tigers.
 The usual precautions are obviously recommended (going out with a small amount of money, not wearing provocative jewelry, large cameras or smartphones, not getting into cabs on the sly, especially at night, not changing money on the street...), but the Dominican Republic is a generally safe country.
 However, in the south-west, mainly in the Barahona region, it is strongly advised not to drive after dark.

 For the latest information on safety in the Dominican Republic, consult the "Conseils aux voyageurs" section of the French Ministry of Foreign Affairs website (www.diplomatie.gouv.fr/voyageurs) under the heading "République dominicaine".
 Be aware, however, that the site provides an exhaustive list of potential dangers, which sometimes gives a rather alarmist picture of the country's actual situation.
-You'll find that in the Dominican Republic, the feeling of safety is much greater!
+However, you'll find that there's a real sense of security in the Dominican Republic!

 Time difference Time difference Dominican Republic